open-telemetry/opentelemetry-dotnet/docs/public/api/GettingStartedWithMetrics.md

-# Getting Started With Metrics
+# Getting Started with Metrics

 Then show how to add each of the 4 instruments available:
 1. Counter